hannorein/rebound/README.md

 ## Features

+* No dependencies on external libraries.
+* Runs natively on Linux, MacOS, and Windows.
-* Symplectic integrators (WHFast, SEI, LEAPFROG, EOS)
+* Symplectic integrators WHFast, SEI, LEAPFROG, EOS.
+* Hybrid symplectic integrators for planetary dynamics with close encounters MERCURIUS
-* High order symplectic integrators for integrating planetary systems (SABA, WH Kernel methods)
+* High order symplectic integrators for integrating planetary systems SABA, WH Kernel methods.
-* Hybrid symplectic integrators for planetary dynamics with close encounters (MERCURIUS)
-* High accuracy non-symplectic integrators with adaptive time-stepping (IAS15, Gragg-Bulirsch-Stoer)
+* High accuracy non-symplectic integrator with adaptive time-stepping IAS15.
 * Can integrate arbitrary user-defined ODEs that are coupled to N-body dynamics for tides, spin, etc
 * Support for collisional/granular dynamics, various collision detection routines
-* The code is written entirely in C, conforms to the ISO standard C99 and can be used as a thread-safe shared library
+* The computationally intensive parts of the code are written entirely in C, conforming to the ISO standard C99, and can be used as a thread-safe shared library
 * Easy-to-use Python module, installation in 3 words: `pip install rebound`
+* Real-time, 3D visualization, for both C and Python.
-* Extensive set of example problems in both C and Python
+* Extensive set of example problems for both C and Python.
+You can run examples directly from your browser without the need to download or install anything.
-* Real-time, 3D OpenGL visualization (C version)
+* Parallelized WHFast512 integrator for super fast integrations of planetary systems with SIMD AVX512 instructions
 * Parallelized with OpenMP (for shared memory systems)
 * Parallelized with MPI is supported for some special use cases only (using an essential tree for gravity and collisions)
-* No dependencies on external libraries (use of OpenGL/glfw3 for visualization is optional)
 * The code is 100% open-source.
-All features are included in the public repository on [github](https://github.com/hannorein/rebound)
+All features are included in the public repository on github.

-* No configuration is needed to run any of the example problems.
-Just type `make && ./rebound` in the problem directory to run them
-* Comes with standard ASCII or binary output routines
-* Different modules are easily interchangeable at runtime
+## Try out REBOUND

+You can try out REBOUND without installing it.
+Simply head over to [readthedocs.org](https://rebound.readthedocs.io/en/latest/examples/).
+All the C examples have been compiled with emscripten and can run directly in your browser.

 ## One minute installation